Grants & Financial Resources

 Wisconsin Department of Workforce Development (DWD)

-The Wisconsin Fast Forward grant program awards funds to businesses from all Wisconsin industry sectors that reimburse the costs of customized occupational training for unemployed, underemployed, and incumbent workers.
+The Industry Sectors Worker Training Grants through the Wisconsin Fast Forward program award funds to businesses from all Wisconsin industry sectors that reimburse the costs of customized occupational training for unemployed, underemployed, and incumbent workers.
 The customized, business-driven training will qualify workers for full-time employment, higher level employment, or increased wages.
-A cash or in-kind match equal to 50% of the amount of the grant award is required.
+Approximately $2 million in total funding is available.
+Cash or in-kind match equal to 50% of the amount of the grant award is required.

 Awards: $5,000-$40,000 each